wolfalders/wolfalders.github.io/_portfolio/portfolio-1.md

 ---

 ### Community Engagement and Public Talks
+2023 GIS and GNSS for Archaeology and Heritage Management.
+Talk and workshop provided for the Department of Museums and Antiquities in Zanzibar, Tanzania.

 2022 Public talk at the Kokoci Arkansas Archaeological Survey: “The Archaeology of Social Transformation in Zanzibar, Tanzania”.

 2019-2020 Swahili Translation Project, with Jackson Kimambo